 Salary and rank are commensurate with qualifications.
-Salary range is $91,528 - $138,810 exclusive of locality pay (18.43%) and cost of living allowance (10.99%).
+Salary range is $93,000 - $127,496 inclusive of locality pay (18.98%) and cost of living allowance (10.64%).
 All faculty at the Daniel K. Inouye Asia-Pacific Center for Security Studies are employed on limited-term, excepted-service positions, for up to three years, with the possibility of renewal.
 Relocation expenses may be authorized.

 Interested candidates must submit the following items by email to email@example.com.
 Please make sure you type the title of the position you are applying too in subject line of email.

 1. Letter of Interest.
-Provide a brief description of your vocational goals, personal interests and expected areas of study in the coming year, and explain your interest in future career considerations with the Department of Defense
+Provide a brief description of your professional goals, personal interests and desired areas of study.

 2. Curriculum Vitae.
-Should reflect the following: educational background, work experience, publications and salary history
+Should reflect educational background, work experience, publications, and salary history

 3. Two Letters of Reference

-• Application packages will be retained for one year
+• Application packages will be retained for 6 months

 • Individuals selected for interviews will be asked to provide bona fide transcripts from the academic institutions granting their advanced degree(s) and two samples of their publications

-• The Department of the Defense is an Equal Opportunity Employer
+• Department of the Defense is an Equal Opportunity Employer

 • All qualified candidates will receive consideration without regard to race, color, religion, sex, national origin, age, disability, marital status, political affiliation, sexual orientation, or any other non-merit factor